dreverri/kerl/README.md

 You can set the following variables:

-- KERL_DOWNLOAD_DIR where to put downloaded files, defaults to $HOME/.kerl/archives
+- KERL_DOWNLOAD_DIR where to put downloaded files, defaults to
+  $HOME/.kerl/archives

 - KERL_BUILD_DIR where to hold the builds, defaults to
-- $HOME/.kerl/builds
+  $HOME/.kerl/builds

-- KERL_INSTALL_DIR where to install
+- KERL_INSTALL_DIR where to install, defaults to $HOME/.kerl/installs

 - KERL_CONFIGURE_OPTIONS options to pass to Erlang's ./configure script, e.g. --without-termcap
-- KERL_DISABLE_AGNER if non-empty will disable agner support
-- KERL_AGNER_AUTOINSTALL a list of packages to pre-install

 - KERL_SASL_STARTUP use SASL system startup instead of minimal